 - Dr. Sonja Sturm – (Co-Secretary) – Austria

 - Prof. Dr. Funda Nuray Yalçin – (Co-Secretary) – Turkey

-In preparing drafts, ESCOP Scientific Committee has the advantage that it can incorporate the views, knowledge and experience, not only of different nationalities, but also of individuals from different scientific and professional backgrounds, such as medical doctors, practising phytotherapists, pharmacognosists, pharmacologists and regulatory affairs specialists.
-The Committee, operating as two subcommittees, assesses information from published scientific literature on each plant drug with the assistance of leading researchers on specific plants, who are invited to meetings of the Committee for discussion and critical evaluation of the literature.
-We are indebted to these individual scientists, who have provided invaluable help to the work of ESCOP.
+In preparing herbal monographs, ESCOP ‘s Scientific Committee has the advantage that it can incorporate the views, knowledge and experience, not only of different nationalities, but also of individuals from different scientific and professional backgrounds, such as medical doctors, practising phytotherapists, pharmacognosists, pharmacologists, pharmacists, chemists and regulatory affairs specialists.
+The Committee, operating as two subcommittees, assesses information from published scientific literature on each herbal drug with the assistance of leading researchers on specific medicinal plants, who are invited to meetings of the Committee for discussion and critical evaluation of the literature.

-ESCOP believes that the work of its Scientific Committee represents European harmonisation at its best and presents these monographs as an example of what can be achieved by cooperation among European scientists.
-It also acknowledges with gratitude financial support from the European Union through its BIOMED programme, which has made possible the intensive work of the Scientific Committee in recent years.
+ESCOP believes that the work of its Scientific Committee represents European harmonisation at its best and presents the herbal monographs as an example of what can be achieved by cooperation among European scientists.